 Waiter Brad Allen jokingly calls Hambingo “Lesbian family night,” but is quick to emphasize that Hamburger Mary’s is not a “gay bar,” but an “anti-hate bar.”

-And it’s true.
-A typical Hambingo crowd does have a substantial queer presence.
-But there are also families.
+Look around, there are families everywhere.
 Bingo players range from fresh-out-of-college to full gray hair.
 Felicity wears drag and charity representatives wear red Leukemia Lymphoma Society hoodies.
-In other words, it is the type of event that thrives in Andersonville.
+In other words, Andersonville.

 Making something from nothing is a fascinating process because of the impossibility of setting expectations.
 I say this as someone enthusiastically in the middle of that exact adventure.

 I’ve spent the past few months whispering with a few inspiring friends in the darkest corners of Norris, plotting ideas for a magazine in the same way a fantasy writer invents a language for a book.
 But initial creative hypotheticals become calls of duty.
 We started to realize the possibilities of our parseltongue.